JinchaoLove/Notes/FeatureExtraction.md

 ### Complexity Features

-Complexity features measure the variety of words and word combinations.
-The features include Brunet’s W index and Honoré’s R Statistics, standardized word entropy suffix ratio, and so on.
+Complexity features measure the lexical richness of texts, i.e. the variety of words and word combinations.
+The features include Brunet’s W index (use sample size and vocabulary size), Honoré’s R Statistics (use part of the frequency spectrum), standardized word entropy suffix ratio, and so on.

+These complexity metrics can be extracted by [cophi](https://pypi.org/project/cophi/), [Linguistic-and-Stylistic-Complexity](https://github.com/tsproisl/Linguistic_and_Stylistic_Complexity), and [textstat](https://github.com/shivam5992/textstat).

 ### Perplexity Features

-Perplexity measures how well the language model fits the text.
+Perplexity features measure how well the language model fits the text.
+These features can be calculated by [NLTK](https://www.nltk.org/api/nltk.lm.html?highlight=perplexity#nltk.lm.api.LanguageModel.perplexity) toolkit.
+And there are also some examples such as [LangModel](https://github.com/ollie283/language-models/blob/master/LangModel.py) and [ChineseBERT](https://github.com/DUTANGx/Chinese-BERT-as-language-model).

 ## Conversation Features

+A detailed conversational analysis toolkit by CornellNLP is [ConvoKit](https://github.com/CornellNLP/Cornell-Conversational-Analysis-Toolkit), including Linguistic coordination, diversity and so on.

 ### Hesitation and Puzzlement Features

-These features include pause ratio/count (same as [Pause-based Features](#pause-based-features) above), question ratio (question words), incomplete sentence ratio, unintelligible word ratio and so on.
+These features include pause ratio/count (same as [Pause-based Features](#pause-based-features) above), question ratio (question words), incomplete sentence ratio, unintelligible word ratio (readability toolkit [textstat](https://github.com/shivam5992/textstat)) and so on.

+- [ ] question ratio, incomplete sentence ratio

 ### Repetition Features

-These features measures the frequency of repetitions, such as type-token ratio (the ratio of the number of unique words to the total number of words) and so on.
+These features measures the frequency of repetitions, such as type-token ratio (can be extracted by [cophi](https://pypi.org/project/cophi/) and [Linguistic-and-Stylistic-Complexity](https://github.com/tsproisl/Linguistic_and_Stylistic_Complexity)) and so on.

 ### Turn-related Features

-These features include the number of turns, average length of turns, number of unique words and response time/length in a turn, and so on.
+These features include number of unique words (type-token ratio in [Repetition Features](#repetition-features)) and response time/length (VAD in [Pause-based Features](#pause-based-features)) in a turn, the number of turns, average length of turns, and so on.